-In July 1777 Vermont's Col. William Marsh made a difficult decision.
+In July 1777 Vermont’s Col. William Marsh made a difficult decision.
 When the American Revolution broke out, Marsh had joined forces with the Green Mountain Boys.
-But he decided to switch sides and become a supporter of the Loyalist cause.
+But he decided to switch sides and support the Loyalist cause.

 Marsh came to Vermont from Connecticut via New York and settled in Manchester around 1765.

-When war broke out he was given the rank of colonel with the Green Mountain Boys.
-But by 1777 he had grown uneasy by the way the Patriots were harassing Loyalist Vermonters, and that prompted him to join forces with British General John Burgoyne.
+When war broke out he joined the Green Mountain Boys with the rank of colonel.
+But by 1777 he had grown uneasy by the way the Patriots harassed Loyalist Vermonters, and that prompted him to join forces with British General John Burgoyne.

-Following Burgoyne's defeat in Saratoga, Marsh was allowed to return to visit family in Dorset, Vt. before his exile to Canada.
+Following Burgoyne’s defeat in Saratoga, the American military let Marsh return to visit family in Dorset, Vt. before his exile to Canada.
 During the war he acted as a diplomatic adviser and spy handler for the British.
 He actively lobbied to have Vermont switch sides and join with Britain.

-Marsh's Manchester property was confiscated and sold by the Vermont government.
+The Vermont government confiscated and sold Marsh’s Manchester property.
 Marsh always retained hope that he could recover some of his property, but it did not happen.
 His name lives on, however, at the Equinox Golf Resort and Spa in Manchester where visitors can dine in the historic Marsh Tavern.

 3567 Main St, Manchester, Vt.

 Images: Lucas Johnston House By Swampyank at English Wikipedia, CC BY 3.0, https://commons.wikimedia.org/w/index.php?curid=20434670; Equinox Hotel By Rolf Müller (User:Rolfmueller) – Own work, CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=1352242.
 This story was updated in 2022.